2019-2020 APPLICATIONS ARE OFFICIALLY OPEN!

 - The Spring Semester takes place March 8, 2020 – June 26, 2020 followed by an exam period June 27, 2020 – July 18, 2020.

-*ALL SEMESTERS ARE MANDATORY
+*ALL SEMESTERS ARE MANDATORY (dates are subject to change)

 Christmas and New Year’s Day are regular work days unless they fall on a weekend (Saturday) or vacation break *if you celebrate Christmas as a religious holiday, inform your lecturer and LL.M.
 Admin should you need to miss class.